 “Our most important affair is that of our eternal salvation; upon it depends our happiness or misery forever.
 This affair will come to an end in eternity, and will decide whether we shall be saved or lost forever; whether we shall have acquired an eternity of delights, or an eternity of torments; whether we shall live forever happy, or forever miserable.”

 St. Alphonsus de Liguori

-According to Pope Paul VI the “Church exists in order to evangelize.
+According to Pope St. Paul VI, the “Church exists in order to evangelize.
 Evangelizing is in fact the grace and vocation proper to the Church, her deepest identity.”
 How is this to be done?
-According to Benedict XVI “Your great task in evangelization is therefore to propose a personal relationship with Christ as key to complete fulfillment.”
-The St. Paul Evangelization Institute has taken a direct approach to evangelization that leads to relational ministry.
-This is not unlike the work of St. John Paul II or Billy Graham.
+According to Benedict XVI, “Your great task in evangelization is therefore to propose a personal relationship with Christ as key to complete fulfillment.”
+St. Paul Street Evangelization has taken a direct approach to evangelization that leads to relational ministry.
+This is not unlike the work of Pope St. John Paul II or Billy Graham.

 Although evangelization can seem complicated, the good news is that it does not take a long time to train in order to get started.
 The church needs strategic plans to carry out parish and diocesan-wide evangelization efforts, but as individuals we can start evangelizing today with a few simple tools and know-how.
 Our evangelists often carry sacramentals like Rosaries and Miraculous Medals with them and give them away as tangible reminders of God’s love.